Crime, Demographics and Schools in Nashville TN

 - Great Schools (.org)

 - Schools K-12 (.com)

-Of course I don’t have the racial makeup, age trends, or income averages of each zip code memorized, but even if I did, I couldn’t tell ya!
+Of course I don’t have the racial makeup, age trends, or income averages of each zip code memorized, but even if I did, I couldn’t tell you!
 Discussing demographics is probably the touchiest Fair Housing violation of them all.
 Luckily the US Census has presented clear and concise info for your consumption.
-They joined forces with the NYTimes to create one of the most FAB websites in the land.
+They joined forces with the NYTimes to create one of the coolest websites around.
 The Mapping America project allows anyone to zoom into an area to study local demographics.
 The map defaults to the northeast so you’ll need to enter a city or zip code.
 You can view several options in regards to ethnicity, income, education and more.